-Where a Shareholder is not resident (or ordinarily resident) in Ireland for Irish tax purposes, the Trust will not deduct any Irish tax in respect of the Shareholder's Shares once the declaration set out in the Original Account Agreement accompanying this Prospectus has been received by the Trust confirming the Shareholder's non-resident status.
+Where a Shareholder is not resident (or ordinarily resident) in Ireland for Irish tax purposes, the Trust will not deduct any Irish tax in respect of the Shareholder's Shares once A Relevant Declaration has been received by the Trust confirming the Shareholder's non-resident status.
+The Relevant Declaration may be provided by an Intermediary who holds Shares on behalf of investors who are not resident (or ordinarily resident) in Ireland, provided that, to the best of the Intermediary's knowledge, the investors are not resident (or ordinarily resident) in Ireland.
+An explanation of the term 'Intermediary' is set out at the end of this summary.

-If this declaration is not received by the Trust, the Trust will deduct Irish tax in respect of the Shareholder's Shares as if the Shareholder was a non-exempt Irish resident Shareholder (see below).
-The Trust will also deduct Irish tax if the Trust has information which reasonably suggests that a Shareholder's declaration is incorrect.
+Where a Relevant Declaration is not received by the Trust, the Trust will deduct Irish tax in respect of the Shareholder's Shares as if the Shareholder was a non-exempt Irish resident Shareholder (see below).
+The Trust will also deduct Irish tax if the Trust has information which reasonably suggests that a Shareholder's Relevant Declaration is incorrect.
 A Shareholder will generally have no entitlement to recover such Irish tax, unless the Shareholder is a company and holds the Shares through an Irish branch and in certain other limited circumstances.
-The Trust must be informed if a Shareholder becomes Irish tax resident.
+The Trust must be informed if a Shareholder becomes Irish tax resident or ordinarily resident.